crypticsilence/htb-late/README.md

 I have decided to summarize this and remove my pages and pages of notes as I don't think they are very helpful in retrospect.
 I've created a much longer writeup in htb-late.md.
 You're welcome. :)

+Exploits can be found in the /imguploader directory.

 :: Enumeration

 The machine had a port 22 and 80 open, with a website titled 'Late - Best online image tools'.
 The page discussed image manipulation, and had a contact page that looked to not do anything..
 Opened up the source to scan thru, and found a vhost in a link there, to 'http://images.late.htb'.
 Added this to my /etc/hosts with the same IP and started scanning it with gobuster, and went and took a look at it.